briancavalier/ambient/README.md

 ### Executing a computation

 If `Fx` is like a function, clearly we need to provide an `R` to execute it.
-At first glance, then, `runPure` seems to have a confusing type:
+At first glance, then, `runPure`'s type may seem confusing.

 ```typescript
 function runPure <A> (fx: Fx<{}, A>, ...): ...
 ```

-`runPure` seems only to be able to execute computations that require no resources.
-We need a way to reduce the requirements of an `Fx` to none so that we can execute it with `runPure`.
+It can only execute computations that require no resources.
+We need a way to reduce the requirements of an `Fx` to the empty set so that we can execute it with `runPure`.

 ### Satisfying requirements